-All you need to know about Zero Fuel Weight Error and the multiple benefits of reducing it
+All you need to know about Zero Fuel Weight Error and how to reduce it

 Most fuel efficiency best practices focus on optimizing the aircraft and the flight execution.
 But what happens on the ground can also have a significant impact on fuel consumption and CO2 emissions.
 In particular, the accuracy of the Zero Fuel Weight estimation plays a key role in that matter.
 It turns out that its impact goes beyond fuel efficiency.